flutesys/slate/source/index.html.md

 ### Have an expert take a look.

-We're happy to assist users in designing and implementing a good email strategy.
+We're happy to assist users in designing and implementing a solid flute-y email strategy.
 [Contact us](https://www.flutemail.com/support) for more info.

 <br><br><br><br><br><br><br><br><br>